NeuralEnsemble/pype9/README.rst

     :target: http://pype9.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-"PYthon PipelinEs for 9ml (Pype9)" is a collection of software Python pipelines to simulate networks of neuron models described in NineML_ with various simulator backends.
+PYthon PipelinEs for 9ML (Pype9) is a collection of Python pipelines for simulating networks of neuron models described in NineML_ with various simulator backends.